Logiqx/gps-details/docs/devices/motion/rate/garden/README.md

 ![20240619-layout](img/20240619_115615.jpg)

 The first 15 minutes should be regarded as the warm up, allowing for complete acquisition of the ephemerides.
 Much like the data from the previous day there is a fair amount of wander during the first 15 minutes, most likely due to use of the almanac data which is less precise than the ephemeris data.
+This is quite apparent when comparing the data of motions 811 / 812 / 815.

 Visual inspection of the remaining 6 hours of data in GPS Speedreader provides the following insights: